vitorm04/docs.pt-br/includes/core-changes/aspnetcore/3.0/signalr-js-client-package-name.md

 #### <a name="old-behavior"></a>Comportamento antigo

-O pacote do cliente foi nomeado `@aspnet/signalr`.
+O pacote do `@aspnet/signalr`cliente foi nomeado .

 #### <a name="new-behavior"></a>Novo comportamento

-O pacote do cliente é denominado `@microsoft/signalr`.
+O pacote cliente `@microsoft/signalr`é chamado .

-#### <a name="reason-for-change"></a>Motivo da alteração
+#### <a name="reason-for-change"></a>Motivo da mudança

-A alteração de nome esclarece que o Signalr é útil além dos aplicativos ASP.NET Core, graças ao serviço do Azure Signalr.
+A mudança de nome esclarece que o SignalR é útil além ASP.NET aplicativos Core, graças ao Serviço Azure SignalR.

 #### <a name="recommended-action"></a>Ação recomendada

-Alterne para o novo pacote `@microsoft/signalr`.
+Mude para o `@microsoft/signalr`novo pacote .

 #### <a name="category"></a>Categoria